TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.22.md

 ---

-Pilate saith unto them, What then shall I do unto Jesus who is called Christ?
-They all say, Let him be crucified.
+Pilate said to them, "What then shall I do to Jesus, who is called Christ?"
+They all said to him, "Let him be crucified!"